MicrosoftDocs/azure-docs-powershell/docs-conceptual/az-0.3.0/new-azureps-module-az.md

 ---
 # Introducing the new Azure PowerShell Az module

-Starting in November 2018, the Azure PowerShell module `Az` is in full public preview and all users are recommended to switch.
-This module is an improvement in the stability and portability of the old `AzureRM` module, offering feature parity and an easy migration path through familiar, but shorter, cmdlet names.
+Starting in November 2018, the Azure PowerShell `Az` module is available for full public preview.
+This module is an improvement in the stability and portability of the old `AzureRM` module.
+It offers feature parity and an easy migration path through familiar, but shorter, cmdlet names.

-`Az` is written using the capabilities of the fully portable .NET Standard library, which means that it runs under both PowerShell 5.x and PowerShell Core, on any platform.
-Maintenance will be easier for Microsoft engineers while keeping the impact on users low and unifying the code base and distribution of Azure PowerShell for all platforms.
+`Az` is built on the .NET Standard library, which means that it runs under both PowerShell 5.x on Windows and PowerShell Core on any platform.
+Using .NET Standard allows us to unify the code base of Azure PowerShell with minimal impact on users.

-Since this is a brand-new module, the versioning has been reset.
-The first stable version will be 1.0.
+This is a new module, so the version has been reset.
+The first stable release will be 1.0.

 ## Upgrade to Az